This PDF is the current document as it appeared on Public Inspection on 04/06/2015 at 08:45 am.

-Average Time per Response: Varies from 5 minutes ot maintain records to 17.3 hours to train a competent person.
+Average Time per Response: Time per response ranges from 5 minutes to maintain records to 1.67 hours to complete a medical examination.

 IV.
 Public Participation—Submission of Comments on This Notice and Internet Access to Comments and Submissions

-All comments, submissions and background documents are available for inspection and copying at the OSHA Docket Office at the above address.
-Comments and submissions posted on OSHA's Web page are available at http://www.OSHA.gov.
-Contact the OSHA Docket Office for information about materials not available through the OSHA Web page and for assistance using the Web paged to locate docket submissions.
+Contact the OSHA Docket Office for information about materials not available from the Web site, and for assistance in using the Internet to locate docket submissions.

 V. Authority and Signature